 If they’re still not entirely convinced, you need to take away some of their perceived feelings of risk.

-Showing social proof has been shown to be very effective at this stage, so you want to include it when designing your high converting Ecommerce homepage.
+Showing social proof has been shown to be very effective at this stage.

 If other customers love your stuff, their opinions will alleviate any concerns around ‘will I like this?’ and will also reinforce a new customers’ decision to buy.

-You can show social proof in two ways – No Nasties does both:
+You can show social proof in two ways: